bfrg/vim-jqplay/README.md

 `TextChanged` events are triggered.
 See [configuration](#configuration) below on how to change the list of events.

+**Note:** `:Jqplay` can be run only on json buffers, unless the `-n`/`--null-input` and/or `-R`/`--raw-input` options have been passed.

-**Note:** `:Jqplay` is available only for json buffers.
-If you want to start a _jqplay_ session from anywhere, run `:JqplayScratch`.
+If you want to start a _jqplay_ session with a new input buffer, run `:JqplayScratch`.
 The command will open an interactive session in a new tab page using a new json scratch buffer as input.

 ### Run jq manually on demand